Boudz78/SpotifyLeb/README.md

 You will need `node` installed.
 You will need a package manager such as `npm` installed.

+## Essential Note

+Due to spotify's API restriction to explicit 25 users in development mode, I will provide the account which you can login to test the app which is granted access.
+Everything else should probably act as in production.

+In a real world scenario, we would submit a quota extension so that anyone can technically login to the web application.

+`email: johnsmithITXI@gmail.com `
+`password: johnsmithITXI@gmail.com `

+For more updates please check [spotify official documentation](https://developer.spotify.com/community/news/2021/05/27/improving-the-developer-and-user-experience-for-third-party-apps/)

 ## Installation steps

 - Clone your project using `git clone`